The Law in Brief

 By tradition, Faculty Senate meetings are open to the public.
-Meetings in which discussion occurs regarding individual students' educational information, individual personnel matters, and other topics which are confidential in nature must be conducted in closed meetings.
+Meetings in which discussion occurs regarding individual students' educational information, individual personnel matters, and other topics that are confidential in nature must be conducted in closed meetings.

 Each university has its own internal rules regarding outside employment.
 In general, employees may work elsewhere as long as their outside employment does not interfere with their positions at the University of Arizona.

 Exception: Full-time appointed personnel of the University may not be simultaneously employed as faculty members, professional staff, or administrators at any other postsecondary educational institution.
-This restriction does not preclude brief consulting or research efforts that are conducted in accord with the provisions stated in Consulting or Other Outside Employment.
+This restriction does not preclude brief consulting or research efforts that are conducted in accordance with the provisions stated in Consulting or Other Outside Employment.